jimporter/mettle/doc/running-tests.md

 failures.
 At the end, the summary will show the output of each failure for every test.

+#### --show-terminal

+Show the terminal output (stdout and stderr) of each test after it finishes.
+To enable this, `--verbose` must be at least 2, and `--no-fork` can't be specified (if `--no-fork` is specified, the terminal output will just appear in-line with the tests).

+### Child options

 #### --timeout *N* (-t)

 Time out and fail any tests that take longer than *N* milliseconds to execute.